Rain for southern Ontario followed by battle of the seasons

 KEEP ON TOP OF ACTIVE WEATHER: Visit the Alerts section of the website

-- Showers expected for southern Ontario Tuesday night into Wednesday.
+- Showers expected for southern Ontario Tuesday afternoon.

 - Widespread fog develops overnight into Wednesday morning, dense in some areas.